 - The employee feels at all uncertain proceeding on his own.

 If you or someone you love has suffered an illness or injury at work, you may be entitled to make a workers’ compensation claim.
-Chat live with a member of the experienced legal team at Morris James Personal Injury Group to get started seeking the benefits you deserve.
+Contact our experienced legal team at Morris James Personal Injury Group to get started seeking the benefits you deserve.